Noosa Trail Network

 Horse riders can also use the SEQ Horse Trail Network in areas of the Noosa Shire controlled by the State Government.
 View maps and other details here.

 Council apologises for any inconvenience these closures cause:

 - Trail 5: Until further notice bush camping is no longer permitted at the Cooran Active Riders Grounds.

-- Trail 4 and 8: Sections of Trail 4 and 8 will be closed at various times from July 2019 while plantation timber is being harvested.
+- Trail 4: Sections of Trail 4 will be closed at various times while plantation timber is being harvested.
 Signs will be displayed onsite.
 Further updates will be provided.